Xiaolüren

 The light displays an image of a green, blue, or white person, with or without a hat, animated in usually seven frames at varying speed to suggest relative urgency.
-It is also used in many other parts of the world, including Spain (especially in Seville), China, Malaysia, Mexico, Egypt, Japan, Peru, Thailand (Effective in 2016), Cambodia, Romania, Italy, Australia (Non Animated), New Zealand (Non-Animated), United Kingdom (Non-Animated), Argentina, Chile, United Arab Emirates (Non-Animated), Brazil, Indonesia, Portugal (Leiria) and many others.
-Including Philippines.

 On 18 March 2016 Google celebrated Xiaolüren's 17th birthday with a Google Doodle.

 A similar figure as a crossing signal first appeared in East Berlin in 1961 and gained the local nickname Ampelmännchen, but was static rather than animated.

-Origin
+History

-Xiaolüren, a sign on traffic signals for pedestrians, was created in 1961 by traffic psychologist Karl Peglau (1927–2009) as part of a proposal for a new traffic lights layout in East Berlin, Germany.
+Ampelmännchen, a person-shaped symbol on traffic signals for pedestrians, was created in 1961 by traffic psychologist Karl Peglau (1927–2009) as part of a proposal for a new traffic lights layout in East Berlin, Germany.
 The sign is generally for pedestrian road-crossings.
 The frontal-facing red person denotes "stop", while the animated side-facing green person in the striding motion denotes "go ahead".
-Until 2000, however, the green person was static rather than animated in other cities of the world, including Berlin.
+Until 1998, however, the green person was static rather than animated in other cities of the world, including Berlin.